maulydev/SimpliDB/README.md

 The `SimpliDB` class provides a simplified interface for interacting with a SQLite database.
 It offers methods to perform various operations related to tables, columns, and rows.

+### DB Methods

+- `connect`: Connect to an existing database or create new database if it does not exist

 ### Table Methods

 - `create_table`: Creates a new table in the database with specified columns.